iBz-04/ibz004r/src/content/blog/rotation-matrices.md

 Suppose the quadcopter tilts and rotates mid-flight.
 You need to know where "forward" points now from the ground's perspective (in the inertial frame).
 By applying 𝑅 to a vector pointing forward in the body frame, you get a new vector showing where that direction is pointing from the ground's view.

 - This is crucial for controlling the quadcopter’s motion relative to the ground and understanding how it interacts with the environment.

-Years ago, Google was my favorite company in the world.
-It was a place I wanted to work at.
-But in the recent years, Google doesn't seem like an exciting place anymore.
-On a more personal level, Google has a terrible dark mode experience on a lot of their web products — dark modes don't reflect until the page reflects.
-Instead of focusing resources and efforts on such an easy problem, this is what they can do?

 ## Conclusion